somesuchnonsense/debrid-blackhole/docs/docs/index.md

 ## Getting Started

-Check out our [Installation Guide](installation.md) to get started with DecyphArr.
+Check out our [Installation Guide](installation.md) to get started with Decypharr.